selwynpolit/d9book/book/utility.md

 ## Nested Array Utility

-Here is a really convoluted way to insert some additional instructions on a form upload field in a media entity.
-If you really want to show the world how clever you are and that you can use the `NestedArray` utility class, you can use do it like this:
+Here is a really convoluted way to insert some additional instructions on a form upload field when adding or editing media entities.
+If you really want to impress your manager and show that you can use the `NestedArray` utility class, you can use do it like this:

 ```php
 /**